gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Prop.md

 > `optional` **info**: `string`

-- Additional information about the property
+- Additional information about the property.

 ***